 10. Take a Break

 Okay, I know.
 I just told you to dance the night away, and I truly did mean it.
 But also remember that you are on vacation and do need some down time to regroup.
 There are so many activities and shore excursions to choose from, it will have your head spinning.
-Be sure not to schedule events/excursions for every minute of every day.
-Leave time to lounge poolside, read on your balcony, or explore one of your cruise destinations.
+Be sure to set aside some “me” time and don’t schedule activities/events/excursions for every minute of every day.
+Leave some time to lounge poolside, read on your balcony, or to wander the streets of one of your cruise destinations.